 Proposing new bedroom space is always a good shout, or adding on a rear extension to help open up the ground floor and connect to the outdoor spaces.
 If you have no idea where to start, don’t panic.
-A good architect will know exactly how to maximise your space, what the current market trends are, and what’s likely to be given the go-ahead by your local authority.
+A good architectural designer will know exactly how to maximise your space, what the current market trends are, and what’s likely to be given the go-ahead by your local authority.

 Submitting to the council

 At Resi, we will prepare and submit a completed planning application to your local council on your behalf.

 If your project falls under Permitted Development, you will still need to have similar documentation in order to apply for a lawful development certificate, which will protect you when you come to sell.

 You’ll usually have to wait between 8-10 weeks before you find out if your plans have been successful.
 However, once obtained, your planning permission will last for three years.

 In order to be successful a planning application should include:

 Existing and proposed floor plans, elevations, along with block and site location plans